Aperture and iPhoto. All your photos. All in one place.

 Easily add effects.

 Give your photos a cross-processed or vintage camera look.
-Make the colors pop.
+Make the colours shine.
 Convert them to a perfectly toned black and white.
 Aperture includes dozens of effects that transform your photos — even across an entire project.
-With just a click, you can apply processing techniques and styles, correct color, and enhance images.
+With just a click, you can apply processing techniques and styles, correct colour and enhance images.
 You can also create and save your own effects so you can apply them easily.
-Advanced white balance corrects color throughout your image.
+Advanced white balance corrects colour throughout your image.
 Professional Auto Enhance intelligently applies a powerful set of adjustments to your photos.
 Aperture also recovers blown highlights and lifts shadow areas without flattening your images.
 Since all adjustments are nondestructive, you can revert back from the changes you make at any time or restore your original master images.

 Nondestructive brushes let you make selective adjustments to specific parts of your image without creating masks or layers.
-Control brush size, softness, and strength while you dodge and burn or apply effects such as blurring, skin smoothing, and polarization.
+Control brush size, softness and strength while you dodge and burn or apply effects such as blurring, skin smoothing and polarisation.
 Fifteen Quick Brushes handle the most common touch-up jobs with a few strokes.
-Detect Edges makes it easy to retouch areas with greater accuracy — deepening the colors of a mountain range, for instance, while leaving the sky untouched.
+Detect Edges makes it easy to retouch areas with greater accuracy — deepening the colours of a mountain range, for instance, while leaving the sky untouched.

 Elegant Photo Books

 Your book.
 Made to order.